 Who am I?
 I’m Zaris Ahmad, a digital nomad, and full-time traveler.
-I owned a business related in IT and technologies.
-I started my own business in 1998 as an IT consultant and suppliers of medium and high spec servers including rack, tower, and mainframe in a data center.
-In 2007, I involved my first online business with eBay, that is a dropshipping.
+I owned a business related to IT and technologies.
+I started my own business in 1998 as an IT consultant and supplier of medium and high spec servers including rack, tower, and mainframe in a data center.
+In 2007, I involved my first online business with eBay, which is a dropshipping.
 I start this blog to share my knowledge for free on online business, affiliate marketing, dropshipping and much more.
 Oh yes, this is an English blog and I tend to improve my English language.

 Then what happened to you now, Zaris?

-I have a beautiful wife and a cute kid.
-He’ 5 years old now.
-We all born and lived in Kuala Lumpur, Malaysia.
-Since 2012, I have performed a carpacking with my family around Peninsula Malaysia estimated about 3,000km of a journey by car.
+I have a beautiful wife and cute kids.
+They are 8 and 3 years old.
+We all born and lived in Malaysia.
+Since 2012, we have performed a carpacking around Peninsula Malaysia estimated around 3,000km of a journey by car.

-Later, December 28th, 2016, I decided to continue back my own backpacking while traveling with family.
-We started by overland from north of Malaysia, entering Thailand up until Vientiane, Laos.
+Later, on December 28th, 2016, I decided to resume back my urban backpacking interest.
+But this time traveling with the whole family!
+We started by overland from the north of Malaysia (state of Perlis), entering Thailand (via Padang Besar), and up until Vientiane, Laos.
 That’s the beauty of living in Malaysia as we’re very near to Thailand, Singapore, Indonesia, Laos, Cambodia, Myanmar, and Vietnam.
+Plus more, we also located at the tip of the furthermost eastern of Asia continent and can plan a journey via overland until the United Kingdom in the future.
 Malaysia and Singapore are considered the center of South East Asia and most travelers arrived here as the first checkpoint in their itinerary.
-I will share with our journey later on this blog.
+I will share our journey later on this blog.

-The last solo backpacking was carried out in 2009.
+My last solo backpacking was carried out in 2009.
 That was in London, United Kingdom, Saudi Arabia, and Indonesia.
 And during 2010, we performed our honeymoon in Bandung, Indonesia.
-Just to let you know.
-In Malaysia, we called a city or urban backpacking as “backpacking” and traveler as “backpacker”.
-Do not confuse between the present backpacking term (trekking and hiking) with our own understanding.
+Just to let you know that in Malaysia, we called a city or urban backpacking as “backpacking” and a traveler as “backpacker”.
+Do not confuse the present backpacking term (trekking and hiking) with our own understanding.

 What’s your plan now, Zaris?

-Being in the age of 40 does not limit my dreams to travel the world and skip the rat race of 9 to 5.
-When I was in Thailand, I saw many travelers who were a digital nomad.
-I’ve heard this term back in the 2010 but ignored it because was busy for my wedding and a new family lifestyle.
+Being at the age of 40 does not limit my dreams to travel the world and skip the rat race of 9 to 5.
+When I was in Thailand, I saw many travelers who were digital nomads.
+I’ve heard this term back in 2010 but ignored it because was busy with my wedding and a new lifestyle as a familyman.

-And now, I considered myself as a full-time digital nomad and will share my journey across Malaysia and the world.
+I we considered myself ourselves a full-time digital nomad and will share our journey across Malaysia and the world.